III. B North - East Region

 From Ruse (road 2, road 23) to Cherna Voda to Novo Selo to Tetovo to Belovets to Kubrat.

-It is very pleasant area, typical for this part of Danube Plain - a flat area cut by not deep dry river canyons.
-Comparing with the road 2 (E70), here there is not any traffic.
+It is very pleasant area, typical for this part of Danube Plain, a flat area cut by dry river canyons.
+Compared with road 2 (E70), here there is very little traffic.

 Food and water are available in the villages along the road.
 The next photos are the road toward Cherna Voda and our relax place in its garden.